tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

 0.920057583532051
 0.920057583532051</pre>

 Not very random, is it?
-I mean, the number is random, but it&#8217;s also the same for each row.
+I mean, the number is random, but it's also the same for each row.
 The purpose of this blog is to demonstrate how to get a random value in set based operations.

 There is an interesting technique that you can use to accomplish this.
-There is a NewId() function in SQL Server that returns a GUID, for example: &#8216;94344EE4-5D7A-45EB-9EBC-7A596B7F90F3&#8217;.
+There is a NewId() function in SQL Server that returns a GUID, for example: &#8216;94344EE4-5D7A-45EB-9EBC-7A596B7F90F3'.
 NewId does work well for set based operations, for example:

 sql
 Select Rand() As RandomNumber, NewId() As GUID